 Eye diseases and conditions like dry eyes can affect your vision and cause lifelong discomfort.
-Dr. Kim Burrell of Centennial Eye & Cosmetic Associates is a board-certified ophthalmologist specializing in the diagnosis and treatment of dry eyes so you can get lasting relief.
+Dr. Burrell, Dr. Stumpf and Dr. Vrotsos of Centennial Eye & Cosmetic Associates is a board-certified ophthalmologist specializing in the diagnosis and treatment of dry eyes so you can get lasting relief.
 Located in Aurora, Colorado, Dr. Burrell and her caring, friendly team provide state-of-the-art treatment for dry eyes and a variety of other medical eye conditions.
 Call or schedule an appointment online to take the first step toward healthier eyes and improved vision.

 When the normal flow of tears over your eyes is interrupted in some way, or your tear film is abnormal, you may suffer from the condition known as dry eye syndrome.
 If your tears don’t provide enough moisture for your eyes, you may experience chronic symptoms like: